J Awards: You Done Good Award

 In 2019, a fifth award for You Done Good Award was added to the schedule.
 The award goes to an Australian who has "made an impact on the industry through outstanding achievement, social change or altruistic endeavours."

+Australian Live Act of the Year

+In 2023, the Australian Live Act of the Year was introduced.

 The J Award trophy

-The initial style of J Award trophy was a rectangular glass plaque with the J Award logo over a section of frosted glass.
-It was only used from 2005 until 2007 and can be seen in photos with past winners under the history section of the J Award website.

 The current J Award trophy is a 3-D design that features the top third of the J Award logo, the Emu and Kangaroo crossed necks and heads, and is made of glass and has the Categories & Winners inscribed onto them.
 It has remained largely unchanged since its inception in 2008.

 Awards by year

 To see the full article for a particular year, please click on the year link.